 Unfortunately, Georgia is an "at will" state which means that you can be terminated with or without notice, for cause or without cause.
-Unless you are covered by an employment agreement an employer may terminate your employment without notice, assuming that you have not been terminated for an...Read more »
+Unless you are covered by an employment agreement an employer may terminate your employment without notice, assuming that you have not been terminated...Read more »

 No idea what the details are for non compete in contract.
 I don't have a copy.
 I was given paperwork and told sign "the highlighted sections".
 I won't be able to better myself staying here.
 I am charged for lapses on policies that existed before I was employed.
-Those effect my pay weekly.
-I gave 2...
+Those effect my...
 Read more »

 It is in your best interest to contact an attorney as soon as possible to discuss the specifics of your case and provide you a more tailored response.
 Non compete clauses are standard in most sales positions, however they must be reasonable.
-Determining "reasonableness" is not always cut and dry...Read more »
+Determining "reasonableness" is not always cut...Read more »

 The employee has been with the company for 2.5 years, its an outbound call center job.
 The reason for working at home is because the doctor requires the person to recover for at least 3-5 days.
 The job is denying me this, I have FMLA already but this is shorting my pay when the person may need to...
 Read more »

 Arguably you are suffering from a disability with a cancer diagnosis.
 So then your employer should engage you in a discussion and interactive process in attempting to accommodate the work restriction.
-If they have a legitimate business reason why you cannot work from home, then they don't have to...Read more »
+If they have a legitimate business reason why you cannot work from home, then they don't...Read more »